Meet Our SAROI Fellows!

 Dr. Josh Robinson is a paleoanthropologist and Paleolithic archaeologist interested in the paleoecology of Plio-Pleistocene migration and mixing corridors in eastern and southern Africa.
 Using quantitative paleoenvironmental methods, including stable isotope analysis of fossil faunal tooth enamel and paleosol carbonates, he studies the transition from the Middle to the Later Stone Age.
 This is a critical period of human evolution during which various populations of Homo sapiens, as well as other transitional or archaic hominins, exchanged genes, ideas, and technology.
 As a SAROI fellow, Josh’s aim is to create and leverage high-resolution ecological and terrain datasets in geospatial environments for investigating the potential for relationships and interactions of different populations on the landscape.
 By gaining insight into the where, when, and how of connections between different populations in the late Pleistocene, we can develop a deeper understanding of what it means to be human.

-Sara Watson is a PhD candidate in the Anthropology Department at the University of California, Davis.
+Sara Watson is a recent PhD recipient in the Anthropology Department at the University of California, Davis and a new Postdoctoral Research at the Field Museum Chicago.
 She is an archaeologist and paleoanthropologist interested in behavioral changes within our species during the late Pleistocene in southern Africa, a period when we see the emergence of new technologies and an overall expansion of the material culture record relative to earlier periods.
 These changes have been argued to represent the development of increasingly complex technologies and some of the earliest evidence of behaviors that, later in time, are described as typical of our species.
 Sara’s SAORI project examines whether expansions of the material culture record observed during the late Pleistocene are the result of the gradual accumulation of new behaviors within modern humans or a decay curve produced by taphonomic processes.
 As a SAORI fellow, Sara will work with Geographic Information Systems (GIS) to investigate potential relationships between the presence of behavioral proxies in the archaeological record and their depositional context to understand the effects of preservation bias on early occurrences of artifacts that feature prominently in arguments of behavioral changes in modern humans.
 The results from this project have important implications for our understanding of the evolution of Homo sapiens and the origins of behaviors argued to be defining characteristics of modern humans.

 Camille Westmont, University of the South, 2021-2022